brandontruggles/diffhook/README.md

 }
 ```

-The above setup will make an AJAX call to `https://brandonrninefive.github.io` every 1000 ms and log the string `"Tick"`. `testFunc` will only be called if the contents of the AJAX request is changed between calls.
+The above setup will make an AJAX call to `https://brandonrninefive.github.io` and log the string `"Tick"` every 1000 ms. `testFunc` will only be called if the contents of the AJAX request is changed between calls.

 Parameters
 ==